 Several of the restricted chemicals are on the Hazardous 100+ List of Chemicals of High Concern, including parabens, methylene chloride, BHA and propylene oxide.

-Except for a policy on BPA (see below), in its latest sustainability report (2012) Kroger has no explicit chemicals policy for all of its products or a plan to restrict chemicals of high concern in other products they sell.
+Except for the efforts described above, in its latest sustainability report (2015) Kroger has no explicit chemicals policy for all of its products or a plan to restrict additional chemicals of high concern in other products it sells.

 Shareholders ask for product safety policy, Kroger waits for regulation

 In 2008, a substantial minority (38%) of Kroger’s voting shareholders supported a resolution to request a report on the company’s chemical policies and decisions around product safety.
 The Board of Directors opposed the resolution, saying: “these matters are most appropriately addressed by informed legislators and regulators.”

 Action to eliminate BPA – more meaningful progress is urgently needed

 “Kroger’s first priority was to notify suppliers that we would no longer accept BPA in products commonly used by infants and toddlers, such as trainer cups, pacifiers, and utensils.
 These products are now BPA-free.”

 Since 2011, they also eliminated BPA from their receipts.